All Episodes

 They'll be stories designed to warn the Democrats that they better start taking things seriously.

-And they'd better get in gear.
+And they better get in gear.

-And you'll have quotes from various Democrats, you know.
+And you'll have quotes from various Democrats.

-I wouldn't be surprised if Trump won this thing.
+You know, I wouldn't be surprised if Trump won this thing.

-Like Dan Rather's out there saying.
+It's very possible, like Dan Rather's out there saying.

 Dan Rather's out there warning these Democrats, you know, you people, it's not a slam dunk.

-This guy Trump can win this election.
+This guy, Trump, can win this election.

 He can beat you.